-Welcome to my site and thank you for stopping by.
+Welcome to my site.
 A little about me and the benefits of Massage Therapy.
 It does not JUST feel good It`s good for you as well.

 If you have any questions or concerns please send me a message.